 It is an infringement of copyright to broadcast copyright works in public without consent from the owner.
 Broadcasts are copyright works, as are films and the individual works created and used within the broadcast – the work of directors, script writers, graphic artists, designers, actors and so on.

-For many years, the broadcast of films on television in a public place – such as a hotel foyer, lounge, gym, reception and bar areas (not bedrooms) – without entry fee was exempt (Section 72, Copyright Designs and Patents Act).
+For many years, the broadcast of ‘films’ (which includes films and programmes) on television in a public place –including hotel foyer, lounge, gym, reception and bar areas– without entry fee was exempt (Section 72, Copyright Designs and Patents Act).

 Previously only the Performing Rights Society (PRS) and Phonographic Performance Limited (PPL) have collected licence fees from hospitality venues for these public broadcasts.